CybercentreCanada/assemblyline-helm-chart/appliance/readme.md

-# Minimal Appliance
+# Assemblyline Appliance Setup

-This is a minimal appliance of the Assemblyline platform suited for smaller scale deployments such as on Minikube and MicroK8S.
+This is a appliance of the Assemblyline platform suited for smaller scale deployments such as on Minikube and MicroK8S.

 ## Setup requirements